|Westfield Orthopedic Group|

 - Muscle fatigue.
 Fatigue reduces the energy-absorbing capabilities of muscle, making them more susceptible to injury.

-A proper warm-up is protective because it increases range of motion and reduces stiffness.
 You can take the following precautions to help prevent muscle strain:

 - Condition your muscles with a regular program of exercises.
 You can ask your physician about exercise programs for people of your age and activity level.